REDMED-X/OperatorsKit/README.md

 ## Usage
 Each individual tool has its own README file with usage information and compile instructions.

+It is also possible to directly import all tools by loading the `OperatorsKit.cna` script using the Cobalt Strike script manager.
+Furthermore, mass compiling can now be done using the `compile_all.bat` script from within the `x64 Native Tools Command Prompt for VS <2019/2022>` terminal.

 ## Credits
 A round of virtual applause to [reenz0h](https://twitter.com/SEKTOR7net).
-Lots of tools in this kit are based on his code examples from the Malware Development and Windows Evasion courses.
+Multiple tools in this kit are based on his code examples from the Malware Development and Windows Evasion courses.
 I highly recommend purchasing them!

 Furthermore, some code from the [CS-Situational-Awareness-BOF](https://github.com/trustedsec/CS-Situational-Awareness-BOF/blob/master/src/common/base.c) project is used to neatly print beacon output.